A population of faint, old, and massive quiescent galaxies at 3 < z < 4 revealed by JWST NIRSpec Spectroscopy: Results

-Our galaxies show relatively low levels of SFR and the stellar masses range between $\sim0.4-1.1\times 10^{11}$\msol.
-This can be compared with a characteristic stellar mass of $\sim0.5\times10^{11}$\msol\ expected at $z\sim3$ \citep{Tomczak2014}.
-It is evident that all of our galaxies are massive ($>10^{10}$\msol) with relatively low levels of SFR.
-Half of our galaxies have relatively low levels of dust attenuation ($A_v\lesssim0.4$).
-ZF-7542 shows the highest amount of dust at $A_v=1.4$ suggesting a non-negligible amount of dust in some of these early massive systems.
+With the exception of 3D-EGS-34322, all other galaxies show {\tt FAST++} SFRs$_{10}$ of $<1.5$~\msol/yr and the stellar masses range between $\sim0.1-1.2\times 10^{11}$~\msol.
+This can be compared with a characteristic stellar mass of $\sim0.5\times10^{11}$~\msol\ expected at $z\sim3$ \citep{Tomczak2014}.
+A majority of our galaxies have relatively low levels of dust attenuation ($A_v\lesssim0.4$).
+3D-EGS-34322 and 3D-UDS-39102 show the highest amount of dust with $A_v=1.8$ suggesting a non-negligible amount of dust in some of these early massive systems.
 In Figures \ref{fig:spectra_inset} and \ref{fig:spectra_noinset} we also show the best-fit (lowest-$\chi^2$) spectrum for our galaxies.
 All galaxies are well constrained by the parameters used in our fitting.
 We have extensively worked with the data reduction to constrain wiggles in the observed spectra and determine features that are not well reproduced by stellar populations models.
 This is further detailed in \cite{Glazebrook2023a} and a full analysis of the our GO-2565 sample will be presented in Nanayakkara et al. (in prep) once the wider COSMOS-WEB Cycle 1 GO program is concluded.

 Before JWST/NIRSpec was available, the limited spectral coverage from ground based spectroscopy and uncertain redshifts purely based on photometric data made it challenging to constrain the formation timescales.
 With spectroscopy we are able to obtain a redshift measurement and to accurately constrain the shape of the SEDs for galaxies without a very sharp Balmer break, (i.e., the more evolved objects).
 Furthermore, we are able to quantify any emission line contamination to the photometry (which can produce larger rest-frame optical breaks than the stellar continuum) which could result in an overestimate of the stellar masses.
 Therefore, with joint spectrophotometric fitting with {\tt FAST++} we are able to tightly constrain galaxy formation and quenching timescales.